Statistical Inference in Large Antenna Arrays under Unknown Noise Pattern: Conclusion and research prospects

 \section{Conclusion and research prospects}

-This article introduced a novel set of statistical inference methods for large dimensional information-plus-noise models with multiple sources and unknown colored noise.
+This article introduced a novel set of statistical inference methods for large dimensional information-plus-noise models with multiple sources, \revju{when the noise is correlated in time while the information is correlated in space (or vice-versa)}.
 These techniques were proved consistent in the limiting regime where both the system size and the number of observations go large.
 The approach pursued here relies on the asymptotic spectral separation between noise and signal in the observed sample covariance matrix.
 Under the same hypotheses, using instead prior information on the noise structure, an alternative approach could consist in estimating the noise covariance in the presence of signals, similar to \cite{bickel2008regularized} which treats the noise-only case.
 It is expected that this approach performs better in the low SNR regime, resurrecting signals unseen by our current method.
 In the high SNR regime, the covariance estimation will instead be too degraded for this method to be beneficial.
 A trade-off is therefore expected between both approaches, which we shall study in a future work.

 In the specific problem of signal detection, the choice of the eigenvalue ``gap parameter'' $\varepsilon$ does not account for the observation of the small eigenvalues of $Y_TY_T^\herm$ as for the power and direction-of-arrival estimation techniques (through $\hat{m}_T$).
-It seems nonetheless natural to be able to evaluate the right-edge of $\support(\mu)$ from these eigenvalues, thus resulting in a test to compare $\hat{\lambda}_{i,T}$, $i=1,\ldots,L$, to the estimated edge.
+It seems nonetheless natural to be able to evaluate the right-edge of $\support(\bmu)$ from these eigenvalues, thus resulting in a test to compare $\hat{\lambda}_{i,T}$, $i=1,\ldots,L$, to the estimated edge.
 To finely tune the test, one can then use the results from \cite{elkar'07} which proves Tracy-Widom fluctuations at the edge with scaling coefficient $\underline x''(m_b)$ ($m_b$ given by Corollary~\ref{cor:edge}).
 However, estimating both the edge and this coefficient constitute a challenging problem so far.